Here are the Best Movies to Watch on Netflix; the best Netflix movies to stream today.

 15. The Irishman

 The considerable effects work utilized to de-age its old stars brought attention to this threateningly long Scorsese film, and it’s a creative move that can be annoying at times.
 However, there’s no doubting the allure of watching De Niro, Pesci, and Pacino in the same film for the probable final time, and this life-spanning, mainly gratifying criminal epic is a fitting tribute to their combined abilities.
 It’s a sluggish film – and nowhere near as good as Goodfellas – but it’s unquestionably one of the best Netflix films to date.
-The Irishman follows Frank Sheeran (De Niro) as he reminisces about his lengthy affiliation with the Bufalino crime family and infamous labor leader Jimmy Hoffa (Pacino).
+The Irishman follows Frank Sheeran (De Niro) as he reminisces about his long affiliation with the Bufalino crime family and infamous labour leader Jimmy Hoffa (Pacino).

 If you liked Bong Joon Ho’s Best Picture winner, Parasite, you should see his earlier film, Okja, which is one of the best Netflix originals to date.
 It’s a strange story of a young girl and her best friend, a gigantic beast known as Okja.
 When a wicked CEO (Tilda Swinton) has nefarious plans for Okja, their friendship is jeopardized.
 It’s a refreshing film with a wonderful aspect of animal activism — a very different proposition from Parasite, to be sure, but one that shows the director’s ability to merge genres.